A thrilling cave restaurant in the South Coast of Kenya

 Back then, in 2007, the place was a hidden, romantic, and generally unknown gem.
 Even most visitors in Diani hadn’t heard about it, and it was only thanks to the recommendation of a friend, that we even included it in our itinerary.

 The restaurant is located in a natural coral cave 10 meters under the ground.
-The scenery creating is stunning and unique, with an unforgettable setting for a romantic couple’s dinner.
-The lighting is subtly dimmed, consisting mostly of lanterns, adding to the incredible atmosphere.
+The scenery is stunningly unique, with an unforgettable setting for a romantic couple’s dinner.
+The subtly dimmed lighting consists mostly of Middle Eastern-style lanterns, creating an incredible atmosphere.

 Waiters are extremely attentive, something you cannot take for granted at restaurants in this part of the world.
 Swift service is really another great plus with this place.

-With its location in Diani, Ali Barbour’s Cave Restaurant obviously features a wide selection of seafood.
+Being located in Diani, Ali Barbour’s Cave Restaurant obviously features a wide selection of seafood.
 Most items on the menu are nice, and in some cases even delicious, but not outstanding.
-With a rather basic wine list, this place is not Michelin star material.
+With a rather basic wine list, this place is definitely not Michelin star material.
 The total dining experience is nevertheless unique.

 Strangely, I have never seen this restaurant very crowded.
 Tourism in South Coast has been on a low for some years, though.
 It seems to be recovering, though.
 In any case, it is always a good idea to book in advance.